opsfolio/resource-surveillance/README.md

-# `surveilr` Resource Surveillance
+# Opsfolio Resource Surveillance

-This Rust-based project is an extendable file system inspector for performing surveillance of machine resources.
+`surveilr` is an extendable file system inspector for performing surveillance of machine resources.
 It is used to walk resources like file systems and generate an SQLite database which can then be consumed by any computing environment that supports SQLite.